PSA Testing for Early Prostate Cancer Screening

 The early detection of certain types of prostate cancer is critical for successful treatment.
 A prostate-specific antigen (PSA) test measures the amount of prostate-specific antigen in the blood.
-While PSA is present in the blood of all men, elevated levels may be indicative of prostate cancer.
+While prostate-specific antigens are present in the blood of all men, elevated levels may be indicative of prostate cancer.
 However, this is not always the case.
-PSA rises as men age, so an elevated result is not necessarily cancer, and it certainly doesn't indicate that an aggressive cancer is present.
+PSA tests are never used alone to diagnose cancer or other conditions.

-PSA testing has its critics, who cite that elevated PSAs may cause undue worry in patients.
-However, it is the best preliminary test available and as such, Dr. Bellman recommends that his patients have a regular PSA test.
+PSA testing has its critics, who cite that elevated PSA levels may cause undue worry in patients.
+It is by no means a perfect test.
+However, it is the best preliminary test available and can certainly indicate whether further testing should be performed.

 At the Southern California Urology Institute, Dr. Gary Bellman recommends and provides PSA testing for men.
 It is a simple blood test, much like you'd have to check for other underlying health conditions.
 No special preparation is necessary to have a PSA test.

 To learn more about screening for prostate cancer, or to discuss symptoms of prostate problems, such as frequent urination, call 818.912.1899 to schedule an appointment.